abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm3240g-eval/index.md

 NOTES:

+1.

-1.    - This configuration uses the mconf-based configuration tool.
+    This configuration uses the mconf-based configuration tool.
 To

-        change this configurations using that tool, you should:
+    :   change this configurations using that tool, you should:

-        1. Build and install the kconfig-mconf tool.
+        a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-        2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+        b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

+2.

-2.    - Some of the differences in this configuration and the normal nsh
+    Some of the differences in this configuration and the normal nsh

-        configuration include these settings in the defconfig file:
+    :   configuration include these settings in the defconfig file:

         These select NX Multi-User mode:

         > CONFG\_NX\_MULTIUSER=y CONFIG\_DISABLE\_MQUEUE=n

         The following definition in the defconfig file to enables the NxTerm driver:

         > CONFIG\_NXTERM=y

         And this selects examples/nxterm instead of examples/nsh:

         > CONFIG\_EXAMPLES\_NXTERM=y

         LCD Orientation:

         > CONFIG\_LCD\_LANDSCAPE=y : 320x240 landscape

 3. Default build environment (also easily reconfigured):

     > CONFIG\_HOST\_WINDOWS=y : Windows CONFIG\_WINDOWS\_CYGWIN=y : With
     > Cygwin CONFIG\_ARM\_TOOLCHAIN\_GNU\_EABI=y : GNU EABI toolchain
     > for Windows